Sebastianhju/Runeterra-5e/2.0/Rares.md

 - Arcane Focus
 - Attunement

+**Health**: You gain health equal to your level.

-**Vitality**: You gain health and mana equal to three times your proficiency bonus
+**Mana**: You gain one additional spell slot.
+The level of the spell slot is equal to half your proficiency bonus rounded up.

-**Wisdom of Ages**: When rolling damage for your cantrips you can add your proficiency bonus to the damage.
+**Wisdom of Ages**: When rolling damage for your cantrips you can add your spell casting modifier to the damage.

-_You gain +2 to spell attack rolls and saving throws_
+_You gain +1 to spell attack rolls and saving throws_

 ---